-The employment agreement for Ms. Miller does not provide for a "severance payment" in the event of a termination by the Company without cause, but is terminable by either the individual or the Company upon one-year advance written notice to the other.
+The employment agreement for Ms. Miller is terminable by either the individual or the Company upon one-year advance written notice to the other.
+Per the terms of the Executive Severance plan, Ms. Miller is not eligible to participate in the Executive Severance Plan.